sami3102/Temperature-Converter-Oasis-Infobyte/README.md

 # Temperature-Converter-Oasis-Infobyte
-This is level-1 task 3 of my internship.
+This is level 1 task 3 of my internship.